Development of place value - concepts, sample activities, assessment, and evaluation

 Centimeter cubes, square, and rod

-Ideas to support students learn place value decimals less than one and exponents.
+Ideas to support learning place value decimals less than one and exponents.

 Use mental addition problems like: